 The Œuvres complètes de Voltaire is the first complete critical edition of the totality of Voltaire's writings (in the original French), and the first complete edition of any kind since the 1870s.
 Begun in 1968, the Œuvres complètes contain Voltaire's own notes and all known authentic variants.
 The edition includes hitherto unpublished and unedited texts, and others not republished since Voltaire's lifetime, all given critical introductions and annotation based on new research.
 A major innovation is that texts are arranged chronologically, which reveals the evolution of the author's thinking.

-198 of 203 volumes have appeared, with the remaining volumes scheduled for publication by the end of 2020.
+201 of 203 volumes have appeared, with the remaining volumes scheduled for publication by early 2021.

 The project was awarded the Prix Hervé Deluen by the Académie française in 2010, and is it recognised worldwide as a key resource in eighteenth-century studies and a model of critical editing.

 The magnificent edition of Voltaire’s “Complete Works” is nearing completion […] we salute with admiration a great enterprise in the service of interdisciplinary historical research: a monument of erudition and critical thinking, worthy of the author.
 (Antony McKenna, 2018)

 The Voltaire Foundation and all the scholars who have participated in the publication of these volumes can be assured of the grateful admiration of the young scholars of the Enlightenment for generations to come.
 (Michul Kim, 2016)

 This editorial project is one of the most prestigious in the field of French studies and is renowned throughout the world.
 It is invaluable to researchers in different fields - French literature and history, but also cultural studies, history of the book, legal history etc. (Catriona Seth, 2015)